ygemici/osz/docs/bootopts.md

 Configuration file
 ------------------

-The boot options are kept on the first bootable partition on the first bootable disk under FS0:\BOOTBOOT\CONFIG.
+The boot options are kept on the first bootable partition on the first bootable disk under `FS0:\BOOTBOOT\CONFIG` or `/etc/sys/config`.
 When you're creating a disk image, the contents of that file are taken from [etc/sys/config](https://github.com/bztsrc/osz/blob/master/etc/etc/sys/config).

 This file is a plain ASCII file with key=value pairs parsed by [core/env.c](https://github.com/bztsrc/osz/blob/master/src/core/env.c).
 No whitespaces allowed, and each pair is separated by a newline (0x0A) character.
-The file has to be one page long (4096 bytes on x86_64), and filled up with newlines.
-You can put comments in it with '//'.
+The file can't be longer than a page (4096 bytes on x86_64).
+You can put comments in it with '#", '//' and '/*'.

 Keys are ASCII names without spaces, values can be decimal and hexadecimal numbers, booleans or strings.